Medically reviewed by Drugs.com. Last updated on Jul 22, 2021.

 Overdosage of naproxen:

-Significant naproxen overdosage may be characterized by lethargy, dizziness, drowsiness, epigastric pain, abdominal discomfort, heartburn, indigestion, nausea, transient alterations in liver function, hypoprothrombinemia, renal dysfunction, metabolic acidosis, apnea, disorientation or vomiting.
-Gastrointestinal bleeding can occur.
-Hypertension, acute renal failure, respiratory depression, and coma may occur, but are rare.
-Anaphylactic reactions have been reported with therapeutic ingestion of NSAIDs, and may occur following an overdose.
-A few patients have experienced convulsions, but it is not clear whether or not these were drug-related.
+A few patients have experienced seizures, but it is not clear whether or not these were drug-related.
 It is not known what dose of the drug would be life threatening.
-The oral LD50 of the drug is 543 mg/kg in rats, 1234 mg/kg in mice, 4110 mg/kg in hamsters, and greater than 1000 mg/kg in dogs.
+The oral LD50 of the drug is 500 mg/kg in rats, 1200 mg/kg in mice, 4000 mg/kg in hamsters and greater than 1000 mg/kg in dogs.
+In animals 0.5 g/kg of activated charcoal was effective in reducing plasma levels of naproxen.

 Overdosage of esomeprazole:

-The active ingredients of Vimovo are naproxen which is a NSAID and esomeprazole magnesium which is a Proton Pump Inhibitor (PPI).
+The active ingredients of Vimovo are naproxen which is an NSAID and esomeprazole magnesium which is a Proton Pump Inhibitor (PPI).

 The chemical name for naproxen is (S)-6-methoxy-α-methyl-2-naphthaleneacetic acid.
 Naproxen has the following structure: